christinena-msr/crispy_leetcode/README.md

 # Algorithm Practice
-This is where I will be storing my submissions of the August LeetCode Challenge & HackerRank questions.
+This is where I will be storing my submissions of the August LeetCode Challenge, LeetCode & HackerRank questions.

-## Join Me!
-If you would like to contribute or add your own problems, open an issue or email me ([see my profile](#author)) and I can add you as a contributor.
+## Update: Daily Coding Challenge
+I plan to work on at least 1 leetcode/hackerrank problem per day.
+I've organized each problem by category:
+* Monthly Challenge
+* Blind 75
+* Easy
+* Medium
+* Hard
+* HackerRank

-## Current Challenge: August
+## Past Challenge: August
 Inside the folder "augustChallenge" you will find a .js file that contains the problem statement, my successful submission, its results, and my thought process.
 I will primarily use this github as a way to document and review my algorithm practice.